CurvesIn3Manifolds/CurvesIn3Manifolds.github.io/blog.md

 In the remainder of this article we will focus on when $n=2$ and try to interpret these results from a more visual approach.
 For a more analytical analysis, I will refer you to [WY24, Section IV].

+## The Animations
+Now, we have finally reached the section where we can talk about the animations.

+To actually realize loops in $\rp^3$ in $S^2\times S^1$, we need

 ## Formal Discussion
 Now this is the inevitable part of the article were we have a formal discussion about the math.
-If you are someone who doesn't have much math experience (or just someone that gets bored in math class), feel free to skip this section, as this section is for the people who might be interested in the more formal mathematics under the curtain.
+If you are someone who doesn't have much math experience (or just someone that gets bored in math class), this section might feel slightly out of reach, but I chose to include it for the people who might be interested in the more formal mathematics under the curtain.

 To formalize $\sym{SF}(S^2 \times S^1,T)$, let's denote the set of all diffeomorphism of $S^2 \times S^1$ to itself by $\sym{Diff}(S^2 \times S^1)$.
 Since the fiberings we are interested in all differ from $T$ by some diffeomorphism, $\sym{Diff}(S^2 \times S^1) \cdot T$, the set of all fiberings that are images under some diffeomorphism, contains all such fiberings.